 And you know what?

 We get it.
-We get why an understanding why it’s important to know the difference between old-fashioned and modern types for example.
-How you can use the the psychology of fonts to help reinforce your brand identity.
-Why a fonts for a craft brewery that’s been around for 150 years needs to be different from a font for a fashion design studio for millennials.
+We get why it’s important to know the difference between old-fashioned and modern types, for example.
+How you can use the psychology of fonts to help reinforce your brand identity.
+Why a font for a craft brewery that’s been around for 150 years needs to be different from a font for a fashion design studio for millennials.
 We get it.

 We also get why understanding how kerning, tracking and leading can be adjusted to make text more easy to read, and deliver a better composition and layout.
 All really clear.

 And of course, we get why Comic Sans is probably a font best avoided given how much hate there’s seems to be for it in the design community.
 Although the Comic Sans sub-reddit shows it’s very much still alive and kicking.